Do You Need a Solicitor To Remortgage?

 How Much Do Solicitors Charge For Remortgaging?

-The average solicitor fees for remortgaging are around £300 plus the costs for other legal searches and documents.
+The average solicitor fees for remortgaging are about £300 plus the costs for other legal searches and documents.
 Some solicitors will offer a fixed fee conveyancing quote so it's important to do your research.

 Some lenders will cover the solicitor’s remortgage fees during the process, but you should find this out before hiring a solicitor.
-If you’re adding or removing someone to the mortgage, then this will require more legal work from your solicitor and will therefore add to the solicitor fees.
+If you’re adding or removing someone to the mortgage, then this will require more legal work from your solicitor and will therefore add to the solicitor fees for selling a house.

 Below we will explore the specific conveyancing costs you can expect with remortgaging.